uc-cdis/commons-frontend-app/README.md

 ```
 you can run ```npx next telemetry disable```

-Alterntively, you can use `nvm` to install the correct version of npm:
+Alternatively, you can use `nvm` to install the correct version of npm:
 ```bash
 nvm install 20.11.0
 ```